Skip navigation

 Address Disparities

-Health equity exists when all people have the opportunity to gain their full health potential.
+Health equity exists when all people have the opportunity to access their full health potential.
 Health disparities develop when economic, social, or environmental conditions prevent a person from achieving their full health potential.

 State and local efforts to eliminate tobacco-related disparities will reduce the overall rate of commercial tobacco use in Washington state, improve quality of life and longevity, and contribute to health equity efforts.